aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/observation/effect-observation.md

 The property `coord` of a `MouseTracker` instance will be turned into a reactive property and is also aware of effect function dependency tracking.

 {% hint style="info" %}
-Properties decorated with `@observable` and any proxy based property access will be tracked as dependencies of the effect
+Properties decorated with `@observable` and any proxy based property accesses will be tracked as dependencies of the effect
 {% endhint %}

 The effect APIs are provided via the default implementation of the interface `IObservation`, which can be retrieved like one of the following examples: